 The indemnification obligations under a contract go hand in hand with the insurance that each party to a contract needs to carry.
 When negotiating an indemnification provision, a review of your business’ insurance policies is critical.
 If you are required to indemnify the other party under a contract, does your business have sufficient insurance in place to cover these potential costs?
 Do you need to add other types of insurance to cover this obligation?
 Before signing on the dotted line, it is important to confirm that your business is adequately insured so that it can avoid incurring liabilities that could financially destroy the business.

-Another consideration is that most indemnification provisions “survive” the term of the contract, meaning that the obligation of one or both of the parties to indemnify the other continues even after the contract expires or is terminated.
-It is very important to understand how long the indemnification obligation will continue, and to limit it to an appropriate period of time
+Another consideration is that most indemnification provisions “survive” the term of the contact, meaning that the obligation of one or both of the parties to indemnify the other continues even after the contract expires or is terminated.
+It is very important to understand how long the indemnification obligation will continue, and to limit it to an appropriate period of time.